CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

     <div class="caption">bent contact</div>
 </div>

 You can enlage the photos to see what I'm talking about, but essentially the lightmeter is supposed to be activated when the shutter pushes down the silver tab so it comes into contact with the black prong.
-This wasn't happening early enough en the downward motion of the shutter button, and I looked in vain for a way to adjust the height of the contact point.
+This wasn't happening early enough in the downward motion of the shutter button, and I looked in vain for a way to adjust the height of the contact point.
 Finally, I yolo'd it and bent the underside of the shutter so it would push the silver tab down sooner.
 This worked, but it was a bit of a hack and I would not recommend it.

 #### Film Advance
 With the rangefinder and light meter finally fixed, I fully reassembled the camera and was incredibly excited to finally use it when I realized I had forgotten one small detail.
 The film advance, essentially the only part of the camera that *absolutely* needs to work, was broken.
 I had somehow overlooked this fact and was crushed.